razluta/UnityLightsLodSystem/README.md

 *  *  *  *  *

 ## Special notes
-*Please note that I hightly recommend you only use the LOD component on Point and Spot lights.
+*Please note that I highly recommend you only use the LOD component on Point and Spot lights.
 Any type of LODing optimizations would be very noticeable and jarring on other light types.*

 *  *  *  *  *